Conner-O/Bash-Script/README.md

-Scripts created for MBS to Netsuite ERP transition.
+- Scripts created for MBS to Netsuite ERP transition.
+- Scripts to alter NetSuites native functionality issues with customizations.